-A. The PERS Bubble is an internal reference which describes employees retiring mid-school year (between December 1 - June 1) and receiving their PERS retirement benefit and PPS paycheck concurrently.
+A. The PERS Bubble is a term not officially recognized by PERS.
+This internal reference is simply a way for employees to retire mid-school year (between December 1 - June 1) and to receive their PERS retirement benefit and PPS paycheck concurrently while working through the end of their work year.